USCqserver/HOQSTTutorials.jl/markdown/introduction/05-CGME_ULE.md

 $$H(s) = -\frac{1}{2}(1-s)\sigma_x - \frac{1}{2}s\sigma_z$$

-coupled to an Ohmic bath via $\sigma_z$ operator.
+coupled to an Ohmic bath via $\sigma_z$.
 We solve the open system dynamics via three different MEs: the Redfield equation, the coarse-grained ME (CGME), and the universal Lindblad equation (ULE).
 Unlike the Redfield equation, the CGME and ULE generate CP maps.

 ## Coarse-grained ME

-The CGME is a completely positive ME obtained by applying an additional time coarse-graining approximate to the Redfield equation.
+The CGME is a completely positive ME obtained by applying an additional time coarse-graining approximation to the Redfield equation.
 More details of the CGME can be found in [[1] Completely positive master equation for arbitrary driving and small level spacing](https://quantum-journal.org/papers/q-2020-02-06-227/).
-We first solve the original Redfield equation and CGME and compare both cases' instantaneous ground state population.
+We first solve the original Redfield equation and CGME and compare both cases' instantaneous ground state populations.

 ```julia
 using OrdinaryDiffEq, Plots, LaTeXStrings